arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/How-to-integrate-the-Arduino-IoT-with-IFTTT.md

 ---
-title: "How to integrate the Arduino IoT with IFTTT"
+title: "How to integrate the Arduino Cloud with IFTTT"
 id: 360013896199
 ---

-This article will show you how to connect your Arduino IoT Cloud to an IFTTT webhook.
+This article will show you how to connect your Arduino Cloud to an IFTTT webhook.
 As an example, we'll configure a webhook to send data to an email address when a variable is changed.

  You will need: